 We began our walk with cameras and tripods in tow.
 The railroad wound its way across the landscape.
 The power plant hovered in the distance like some kind of transmission station emitting signals from the vast desert.
 We were pushing our way through the wind when we saw the police car pull off the freeway and park alongside my car.

 He stepped out of his cruiser and started walking toward us.
 “What are you doing out here?” he asked us.
 We told him we were photographers shooting photos.
 We pointed to our cameras and tripods.
 “I got a call reporting a man with bolt cutters,” the cop said.
 He was using his “official” cop voice to let us know he meant serious business.
 I laughed.
 “Bolt cutters!”
-Mark and I held up our tripods.
+My friend and I held up our tripods.
 “We have tripods!”
 The cop still had his serious face on and asked for our IDs.
 I said, “We were just taking photos of the railroad tracks.”
 The cop gave me a scrutinizing look.
 That’s when I turned on my camera and showed him the photos.
 “Look,” I said.
 “Here we are walking on the railroad tracks.”

 The cop looked at the screen on the back of the camera and actually smiled.
 I figured this was a perfect opportunity to get a green light to cross the fields to those houses.
 I asked him, “We were going to walk out here and take photos.
 Is that okay?”